 The exhibit generated a lot of media hype that failed to fully prepare furniturelink's publisher for the all-senses-on experience.
 He felt forewarned of Banksy's notorious political viewpoints and satire but didn't expect the encounter with an outstanding collection of art works.
 Banksy invited 50 artists from 17 countries to contribute their art to his seaside "theme park" (Banksy included 10 of his own works).

-While the publisher walked the expansive 2.25-acre site, he realized the packaging of the "serious" art could disorient the viewer.
-Banksy acknowledged this on his Dismaland website.
-"I suddenly realized the whole premise was wrong; I'd pushed it too far and it had gone from being a pretty good art show to a very substandard amusement park."
+While the publisher walked the expansive 2.25-acre site, he realized the packaging of the "serious" art on display could disorient the viewer.
+Banksy himself acknowledged in an interview on his website (now removed) "I suddenly realized the whole premise was wrong; I'd pushed it too far and it had gone from being a pretty good art show to a very substandard amusement park."

 Despite Banksy's admitted shortcomings about his concept, furniturelink saw hundreds of visitors adjust their reality to the Dismaland environment.
 They encountered and interacted with the art, absorbing experiences that no "normal" art gallery could duplicate.